vsrinivas/fuchsia/examples/media/media_player/README.md

 understands device names) is 'myacer', and the service name for the media player is 'media_player'.

 Note that the '--service' and '--device' options are mutually exclusive.
+A url or path must be supplied for local playback and may be supplied for remote control.

 The app responds to mouse clicks (touch on the Acer) and the keyboard.
 Mozart requires a touch to focus the keyboard.
 Touching anywhere but the progress bar